foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 and inhale
 a shard of bone clings to my throat

-I want to make you hurt
+I want to feel your pain
 I want to hold your heart
 and when I squeeze my hand I want to see it beat
 Feel every PULSE